joausaga/reportbytwitter/README.md

 Model
 -----
-Participa exploits the power and advantages (user-friendliness, worldwide connectivity, real-time information sharing) of general purpose **social networks** to reach and engage the biggest virtual communities into online civic participation initiatives.
-Its operation is based on **hashtags**.
-Because of this, it can work only with hashtag-supported social networking sites, such as Twitter, Facebook, Google Plus, and Instagram.
+Participa exploits the power and advantages (user-friendliness, worldwide connectivity, real-time information sharing) of general purpose **social network services** to reach and engage social network communities into online civic participation initiatives.
+Its operation is based mainly on social networks' native features: posts, comments, votes (likes, +1), hashtags. **Hashtags** are particularly important and because of this, it may work only on hashtag-supported social networking sites, such as Twitter, Facebook, Google Plus, and Instagram.
 Currently, *only Twitter is available*.

 The remaining concepts of participa's model are the initiatives, campaigns, and challenges, which help to structure and organize the consultants facilitating the analysis of the results.
 The **initiative** is the container of the consultant